16.7 God Gives Abundantly: Grace

 Matthew 6:5 (CSB) “Whenever you pray, you must not be like the hypocrites, because they love to pray standing in the synagogues and on the street corners to be seen by people.
 Truly I tell you, they have their reward.

-The Grace Upon Grace of God: they are therfore sinful, and cannot please God, nor make a man meet to receive the grace from God
+The Grace Upon Grace of God: they are therefore sinful, and cannot please God, nor make a man meet to receive the grace from God

 Amos 5:21–22 (CSB) I hate, I despise, your feasts!
 I can’t stand the stench of your solemn assemblies.
 Even if you offer me your burnt offerings and grain offerings, I will not accept them; I will have no regard for your fellowship offerings of fattened cattle.